sjafferali/meditrack/docs/PRINTABLE_TRACKING_FORMS.md

 The printable medication tracking form feature:

 - Generates a PDF form with your medications listed
-- Provides checkboxes for marking doses as taken
+- Provides blank spaces for recording the time each dose is taken
 - Includes medication information (name, dosage, max doses per day)
 - Can cover one or more days in a single form
 - Supports filtering by person in a multi-person setup